yiqiao-yin/Fall2018-Proj3-Sec1-grp4/lib/README.md

 ### Code lib Folder

 The lib directory contains various files with function definitions and code.
+For instructions, please refer to **doc** folder and read the README file.